-September 15 to October 15 is Hispanic Heritage Month (HHM).
-In celebration of it and Hispanic car culture, Hot Wheels hosted an event on Wednesday, September 21 that included vehicles on display and live discussions with a select panel of HHM trailblazers who spearheaded the scene and represent its future.
+September 15th to October 15th is Hispanic Heritage Month (HHM).
+In celebration of that and Hispanic car culture, Hot Wheels hosted an event on Wednesday, September 21st that included vehicles on display and live discussions, with a select panel of HHM trailblazers who spearheaded the scene and represent its future.

 There was a variety of speakers that talked about their history, roles and goals for the Automotive industry.